naruto-unison/naruto-unison/README.md

 Currently pre-alpha and in active development.
 Nothing is guaranteed to be stable or fully functional.

-Character count: **167**!
-All Naruto Arena characters are implemented except for 11 Reanimated (in progress), 4 pending reworks, and 2 removed (body doubles).
+Character count: **176**!
+All Naruto Arena characters are implemented except for 2 removed (body doubles) and 5 pending reworks.

 ***